 Tara Mines: Ms. Purcell’s 6th Year Geography Class visited Tara Mines outside Navan for their study of "Human Interaction with the Rock Cycle" Physical Question.
 They were given a guided tour of the site and students enjoyed an informative trip on the operations of Tara Mines and mining in Ireland.
 Hopefully the tour will help them if the Question is asked in their Leaving Cert in June.

-Pearse Street Garda Station and Armed Support Unit: Ms Purcell’s 2A CSPE Class visited Pearse Street Garda Station, the busiest station in the country.
+Pearse Street Garda Station and Armed Support Unit: Ms Purcell’s 2A and 2B CSPE Classes visited separtely Pearse Street Garda Station, the busiest station in the country.
 While there they got to learn about the work of the Gardai and spoke with different units e.g. Drugs etc. They got to see Big Brother is watching all the time with access to the multiple CCTV screens covering the city centre.
 While there the Armed Support Unit also visited them, they showed the Students their weapons and described the type of work they are involved in.

 Zoo:Two 5th Year Biology Classes went with their Biology Teacher Ms Evans to Dublin Zoo to carry out an Ecology Fieldwork.
 Both classes enjoyed the Fieldwork and gained an insight into this section on their Biology Course.
 Students enjoyed their day at the zoo.